eunomia-bpf/wasm-bpf/README.md

 A WebAssembly eBPF library and runtime powered by [CO-RE](https://facebookmicrosites.github.io/bpf/blog/2020/02/19/bpf-portability-and-co-re.html)(Compile Once – Run Everywhere) [libbpf](https://github.com/libbpf/libbpf) and [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime).

-- `General purpose`: provide the most ability from the eBPF side, for example, polling from the ring buffer or perf buffer, accessing the map from both the Wasm side and eBPF side, loading, attaching and detaching BPF programs, etc. It can support a lare number of eBPF program types and maps, covering the use cases of most eBPF programs from tracing, networking, security, etc.
+- `General purpose`: provide the most ability from the eBPF side, for example, polling from the ring buffer or perf buffer, accessing the map from both the Wasm side and eBPF side, loading, attaching and detaching BPF programs, etc. Supports a large number of eBPF program types and map types, covering the use cases from `tracing`, `networking`, `security`, etc.
+- `high performance`: No `serialization` overhead for comlex data types, use `shared memory` to avoid copy overhead between host and Wasm.
 - `Easy to use`: provide a similar developing experience as the [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap), `auto generate` the Wasm-eBPF `skeleton` headers and compile to Wasm.
 - `Ultralightweight`: the runtime has only `300+` lines of code, only `1.5 MB` in size.
 Compiled Wasm module would be only `~90K`.